Comprehensive XML Training (XML501)

 - XML Documents

-- Creating a Simple XML File
+- A Simple XML File

-- Editing an XML File
+- Editing an XML File (exercise)

-- Recognizing XML
+- Recognizing XML (exercise)

 - DTDs